 12th August 2020

 Modern healthcare teams have changed; with added strain on the care system, more reliance is placed on support workers than ever before.
 There are a wide range of jobs that fall into the care support work category, from social care support workers and clinical support workers.
 In all cases however, they have the ability to completely transform the care given to patients, taking on essential responsibilities that may otherwise suffer.
-In this case and throughout, ‘patient’ refers to any person under the care of an organisation or individual including children, young people, residents and service users.
+In this case and throughout, ‘patient’ refers to any person under the care of an organisation or individual including children, young people, residents and services users.

 Healthcare support workers may be required to assist with: